-Upon written notification from ADEQ, or as part of the electronic permitting process, the permittee must submit a complete and up-to-date copy of the SWPPP to the Department in response to the following criteria:
+Upon written notification from ADEQ, or as part of the electronic permitting process, the permittee must submit a complete and up-to-date copy of the SWPPP to ADEQ in response to the following criteria:

-- The site is located within 2.5 miles of a special water; - ADEQ has determined stormwater discharges are (or have the potential to) causing or contributing to the exceedance of a surface water quality standard in the receiving water; - As the result of an inspection conducted by ADEQ or U.S. EPA; - To demonstrate compliance with permit conditions; - A complaint about the site or discharge activity was submitted to ADEQ and the Department determines the SWPPP is necessary to assess compliance and respond to the complaint; - The SWPPP has been requested as part of a public records request.
+- The site is located within 2.5 miles of a special water.
+Note: a SWPPP does not have to be submitted for a new discharger or new source if the discharge is to a non-WOTUS protected surface water that is impaired or not-attaining water, - ADEQ has determined stormwater discharges are (or have the potential to) causing or contributing to the exceedance of a surface water quality standard in the protected surface water;

+- As the result of an inspection conducted by ADEQ or U.S. EPA; - To demonstrate compliance with permit conditions; - A complaint about the site or discharge activity was submitted to ADEQ and ADEQ determines the SWPPP is necessary to assess compliance and respond to the complaint; - The SWPPP has been requested as part of a public records request.